How to Apply for an Education Loan to Study Abroad

 • Should have obtained admission to only BoB-approved university

-• Obtained admission through entrance test or merit-based selection process
+• Obtained admission through an entrance test or merit-based selection process

 • Should be an Indian